Abdul-Moiz16/ml-agents-training-pipeline/Readme.md

 ## Running prediction models

-### 0) Rebuild Main (Optinal is already present)
+### 0) Rebuild Main (Optinal if already present)

 ```bash
 mlrun --rebuild-main
 ```
 ### 1) Holdout

-This select runs form the main CSV which will not be used in training for model and will be used to compare Actual vs Predicted values.
+This select runs form the main CSV which will NOT be used in training for model and will be used to compare Actual vs Predicted values.

 Defaults to 1 per machine and only converged + complete: